rolandoesc/100daysofcode/README.md

 Studying a little bit more of the usage of CSS variables and Visual Design, I didn't know <s> <em> <u> tags even existed! 😱😱😱

 Reference: https://learn.freecodecamp.org/responsive-web-design/basic-css

+#### Day 3 ####

+I started working with a new Angular Project because of my job.
+I feel like I'm forgetting things, being HTML the first one. 😫